SystemSpace/Compendium/compendium.rst

 What other forms of media are there?
   There's a lot, sometimes people even just print a void onto the wall to read.

+What is courtship and love like in LFE?
+  Above all, breaking up is a bit of a taboo.
+Everybody either waits very long to find the perfect one or finds the perfect one instantly.

 Are there nations in LFE?
   Yes, they are divided into nations.